Azure/mec-app-solution-accelerator/README.md

 # MEC Application Solution Accelerator (Example Reference Application for Edge/MEC)

-This repo provides a reference MEC (Multi-Access Edge Compute) application example, powered by Microsoft and based on an event-driven microservices architecture, using Docker containers running at the Edge.
+This repo provides a reference MEC (Multi-Access Edge Compute) application example (curent state is *Alpha*), based on an event-driven microservices architecture, using Docker containers running at the Edge.

 ## What is a MEC Application?